Kentucky senators target 'diversity, equity and inclusion' at universities

 Reach Lucas Aulbach at laulbach@courier-journal.com.

-This article originally appeared on Louisville Courier Journal: DEI at Kentucky universities targeted in Senate Bill 6
+This article originally appeared on Cincinnati Enquirer: DEI at Kentucky universities targeted in Senate Bill 6